Lecture Capture Policy

 6. Access to Recordings

 6.1 Access to recordings made for AU taught modules is controlled through enrolment on the corresponding Blackboard course site.
-This means that only students enrolled on the module are able to view the content.
+This means that only students enrolled on the module can view the content.

 6.2 By default, access to recordings requires an AU username and password to view the content

 6.3 Lecturers select the module in which the recording appears at the start of their lecture.
-By selecting the module, all students and staff enrolled on the module are able to view the content
+By selecting the module, all students and staff enrolled on the module can view the content

 6.4 Students will be able to view recordings for the modules that they were enrolled on for a period of 5 years or until their account finishes (whichever is sooner).

-6.5 Panopto Administrators (Learning and Teaching Enhancement Unit, and Applications and Integration Team in Information Services) are able to access, view, and edit all recordings made via Panopto.
+6.5 Panopto Administrators (Learning and Teaching Enhancement Unit, and Applications and Integration Team in Information Services) can access, view, and edit all recordings made via Panopto.

 6.6 Employees of Panopto may need to view recordings in order to provide support to AU; this may be for the purposes of fixing faults, restoring deleted recordings etc. Access to AU data by Panopto staff is covered by the Panopto privacy policies.